harmora-project/harmora/README.md

 python scripts/run_paper_analyses.py --only runtime --skip-real-runtime
 ```

-The reference vector and raster figures are stored in:
+Reference vector and raster figures are stored in:

 ```text
 reference/figures/
 ```

-Small visual differences may appear when figures are generated on different operating systems.
-These differences can be caused by fonts or Matplotlib backends.
+Small visual differences may appear when figures are generated on different systems.
+These differences can be caused by fonts, operating systems, or Matplotlib backends.

 ## Experiment configuration

-The complete experiment configuration is available in:
+The main experiment configuration is available in:

 [`configs/paper.yaml`](configs/paper.yaml)